LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 # asciishop

 Past weekend Facebook CTF had a lot of funny and tricky challenges.
-However, most of them weren't not so hard and interesting. asciishop, instead, was a challenge that brought something that is not so usual to see in standard C/C++ Linux pwns.
+However, most of them weren't not so hard and interesting.
+Asciishop, instead, was a challenge that brought something that is not so usual to see in standard C/C++ Linux pwns.

-The service is a Ascii file manager in which you can upload, download, delete and customize Ascii images of at most 1024 bytes.
-Each image is stored in a mmapped page and each page can store up to 16 images.
+The service is an Ascii file manager in which you can upload, download, delete and customize Ascii images of at most 1024 bytes.
+Every image is stored in a mmapped page and each page can store up to 16 images.
 The maximum number of pages is 32, so it is possibile to store up to 512 images.
-Ascii images have also metadata which are the following.
+Ascii images have also the metadata which are the followings:

 ```C
 struct ascii_image